Rinzller/FlightDeck/README.md

 ## Managing Kneeboards
 Flying with a virtual squadron and constantly getting updated kneeboards for your missions?
 This should help...
 ![Kneeboards](.github/media/Kneeboards.png)
+Note: This will rename all of your kneeboards.
+Please back them up before using this.

 ## How to Install FlightDeck (Using the installer)
 1. Navigate [here](https://github.com/Rinzller/FlightDeck/releases)